fsdadnan/php-cli-csv-importer/README.md

 ## PHP - CSV importer (Command Line Utility) v1.0.0
 Muhammad Adnan

-A PHP CLI based utility to import a CSV file.
+A PHP CLI based utility to import a CSV file into MySQL database.
 You can either use the following CLI options to specify the settings or add your settings directly in the file.

 ##Usage: